By Tim Lambert

 Jobs were also lost in other industries in the 1990s.
 These included 700 jobs that went in 1992 when a TV factory closed.
 Nevertheless, unemployment in Gosport in the 1990s was lower than the national average.

 In the 21st century, Gosport continued to thrive.
+Explosion Museum opened in 2001.
 Gosport library reopened as Gosport Discovery Centre in 2005.
-Then in 2009 Haslar Hospital closed completely.
+The Diving Museum opened in 2011.

 In 2020 the population of Gosport was 87,000.